Bhashinee/service-composition/README.md

    http://localhost:19090/
 ```

-NOTE:  Ballerina will by default have following metrics for HTTP server connector.
+NOTE:  Ballerina, by default has following metrics for HTTP server connector.
 You can enter following expression in Prometheus UI
 -  http_requests_total
 -  http_response_time